ghiscoding/Aurelia-Bootstrap-Plugins/README.md

 ## Samples
-A quick Aurelia skeleton was put in place with all the currently available `Aurelia-Bootstrap-Plugins`
+A quick Aurelia skeleton for `CLI` &amp; `WebPack` was put in place with all the currently available `Aurelia-Bootstrap-Plugins`

 #### Aurelia-CLI
 ```bash